hazelcast/hazelcast/docs/design/sql/04-protocol.md

 |----cancel->----|   |
 |--------cancel->----|
 ```
-This two step process reduces the total number of cancel messages which might be sent in the worst case.
+This two-step process reduces the total number of cancel messages which might be sent in the worst case.
 Consider the case when
-all participants initiate the query cancel at the same time, e.g. due to participant leave.
+all participants initiate the query cancel at the same time, e.g. due to participant failure.
 If we implement the cancellation
 as a broadcast from the cancel initiator to participants, then up to `N * N` of messages could be sent.
-With the two step approach
+With the two-step approach
 no more than `2 * N` messages are sent: N from all cancel initiators to query initiator, N from query initiator to participants.
-The two step approach has higher latency, but the latency is not important for cancellation process.
+The two-step approach has higher latency, but latency is not important for the cancellation process.

 The `cancel` message has the following structure.